She's brilliantly talented - and you helped to get her going

-Constanza and Felipe are award winning winemakers with great pedigrees and oodles of 90+ Parker scores.
-They had nice jobs at big time Chilean wineries.
+- Constanza is an award-winning winemaker with great pedigrees and oodles of 90+ Parker scores.
+She had a nice job at big time Chilean wineries.

-But when they tried to promote a small group of indie winemakers in Chile, they both lost their jobs for defending the little guy.
-Now, with Angel funding, they're going it alone and doing a heck of a job!
+- But when she tried to promote a small group of indie winemakers in Chile, she lost her position – for defending the little guy.
+Now, with Angel funding, she's back to making the wines she loves – and doing a heck of a job!

-If you love juicy wines, this exotic couple is going to knock your socks off every day of the week with big fruity wines that always overdeliver.
+- If you love juicy wines, Connie is going to knock your socks off every day of the week with big fruity wines that always overdeliver.

 With the winery, are green credentials are something we take very seriously, and every year our green organic conscience grows bigger and bigger...

 Nobody in my family has ever owned a vineyard or has ever been a winemaker so I had to study like any mortal in order to get a job in the wine industry.

 I remember drinking my first glass of wine when I was about 15 or 16?
 I was on vacation with my father and I absolutely loved it.
 Perhaps that was the start...

 I started drinking more wine when I was at university with friends, and although I didn't dream of being a winemaker throughout my studies, I knew that was what I wanted to do by the time my course had finished.
 I studied Agricultural Engineering as my main degree, and then specialized in winemaking afterwards.
 I certainly didn't want to sit in an office every day, and I wanted a job where I got to influence the final character of the product.
 Winemaking is really quite an artistic job.